somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 - RHEL 7

 ## Software Setup
+{{% notice note %}}
-**_NOTE_**: Where ‘x’ is used in filenames below, replace ‘x’ with the correct version number for the software you are installing.
+Where ‘x’ is used in filenames below, replace ‘x’ with the correct version number for the software you are installing.
+{{% /notice %}}

 Confirm your Ubuntu version: